dmwm/tutorials/environ/dmwm-build.rst

 repositories hosted there: `cmssw <http://cmsrep.cern.ch/cmssw/cms/>`_, `comp <http://cmsrep.cern.ch/cmssw/comp/>`_ and `comp.pre <http://cmsrep.cern.ch/cmssw/comp.pre/>`_.
 We don't store
-all the RPMs on the same repository because CMSSW and DMWM have very different use cases, development workflows and release policies.
+all the RPMs on the same repository because CMSSW and DMWM have different use cases, development workflows and release policies.

-For DMWM builds, you only care about ``comp`` and ``comp.pre``.
-This later hosts the pre-release RPMs, which mean RPMs that were not validated yet.
-The ``comp`` repository shall contain only production-ready RPMs.
-We also separate them in these two repositories because every once in a while the repository index can get broken due to problems during the upload of RPMs, so we want to make sure the production-ready RPMs will be available more reliably.
+For DMWM builds, you'd only care about ``comp`` and ``comp.pre``.
+This later hosts the pre-release RPMs, which mean RPMs that were tested but possibly not fully validated yet.
+On the other hand, the ``comp`` repository shall contain only production-ready, validated, RPMs.
+We also separate them in these two repositories because every once in a while the repository index could become broken due to problems during the upload of RPMs, so we want to make sure the production-ready RPMs will be available more reliably.
 This separation also allows us to keep ``comp`` on a clean state which makes it quicker to generate/upload urgent RPMs